znsio/perfiz-demo/README.md

 * Perfiz Configuration - ```./perfiz.yml```
   * This file leverages the Karate API test as a load test script
   * It also defines the Gatling simulation name and the load pattern
-  * Please [Perfiz](https://github.com/znsio/perfiz) Readme for detailed syntax documentation
+  * Please [Perfiz Config Syntax](https://perfiz.com/perfiz-config-syntax.html) for detailed syntax documentation

 ## Prometheus Configuration - Adding Scrape Configs